When I hear parents talking about how they stamped out fussy eating in their children, it makes me smile.

 Perhaps it’s difficult to understand severe selective eating until you’ve lived with it.
-Briefly alluding to Arlo’s struggles with food would be met with “Oh I know, my child is terrible with food sometimes.
+Briefly alluding to my son’s struggles with food would be met with “Oh I know, my child is terrible with food sometimes.
 She refuses to eat X Y and Z at home but she always eats everything at nursery!”

 Selective Eating Disorder, or ARFID

 Selective Eating Disorder, now known as ARFID (Avoidant/Restrictive Food Intake Disorder), is much more complex and has nothing to do with a child trying to be difficult.
-I am 100% sure that Arlo is not trying to cause us grief at meal times.
+I am 100% sure that my son is not trying to cause us grief at meal times.
 In fact, I know he would like nothing more than to make things easy for us and to be able to try new things without fear.

 His issues are rooted in anxiety.
 In short, he is afraid of what happens when he tries something new and doesn’t like it.
 He is so afraid, that it prevents him from trying it.
 I’m not just talking healthy green things that we all strive to get our children to eat, I’m talking about a new flavour of ice cream or a different texture on a biscuit.
 Even if, logically, he can see that it’s made up of all the things he loves (caramel, chocolate), he won’t touch it if he’s not sure.
 Even if there’s nothing else to eat and even if he really wants it.

 It is about fear.
 Not fussiness.

 The problem of selective eating exacerbates itself because after a while of eating a predominantly restricted diet, taste buds become dulled, and new foods tried can often be alarmingly strong or sharp in taste.